Sashtitha/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by: PARAVEZHAA M
+Developed by: Sashtitha K
-RegisterNumber:212225220070
+RegisterNumber:212225230253

 import chardet
 import pandas as pd